SCOPE AND PURPOSE

 The term of each appointment begins on the first day of the academic year for which an appointment is made and continues until a successor for that seat is appointed.

-Ex officio members appointed by the president shall serve at his or her discretion and for an indeterminate term.
-Ex officio members shall include the chief of police, senior vice president and CFO (or a designee), vice president for diversity and community engagement (or a designee), and the dean of students (or a designee), vice president for legal affairs (or a designee) and the chief communications officer (or a designee).
+The committee will include ex officio members appointed by the president to serve at his or her discretion and for an indeterminate term.
+Ex officio members shall include the chief of police, senior vice president and CFO (or a designee), vice president for diversity and community engagement (or a designee), dean of students (or a designee), vice president for legal affairs (or a designee) and the chief communications officer (or a designee).
 The president may appoint others to serve on the committee as ex officio members.
 Ex officio members may participate in discussions of the committee but shall not vote on matters before the committee.

 The president’s office shall provide administrative support to the committee.